Osolotkin/Osolotkin-STIN/src/zlib/README.txt

 It's source code of zlib library home page: https://zlib.net/

-Note, I did not wrtie any code, it's included just to made code compailing easier, to have all used files in one place
+Note, I did not write any code, it's included just to make code compiling easier, to have all used files in one place

 Note, I may accidently lightly modifaied some lines of it, while was browrsing it and looking for needed